tjper/teleport/design.md

 ...
 ```

 ### job

 Package job will provide a `Service` type for starting, stopping and fetching `Job` instances.

 On `Service` creation, a directory will be created at `/var/log/jobworker`.
-When the application is closed, this **log directory** will be removed as part of cleanup.
-Within the **log directory** will be log files with the corresponding `Job` ID as their name.
+When *jobworker* is closed, this *log directory* will be removed as part of cleanup.
+Within the *log directory* will be log files with the corresponding `Job` ID as their name.

 The `Service` type will be responsible for the following.
 - Setup and cleanup of logging files.